ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 I created a board with all the tasks and used a notebook and a pen to sketch some ideas on how the sowftare should work.

-My repository contains a README.md file, a .gitignore and a folder called your-project with a main file containing code.
+My repository contains a README.md file, a .gitignore and a folder called your-project with a main file containing the code.

 ## Links